JedimEmO/dominator-book/README.md

 ## Following the tutorials

-To run the tutorials, you will need `nvm` and the rust toolchain with the `wasm32-unknown-unknown` target installed.
+To run the tutorials, you will need either `trunk` or `nvm`, and the rust toolchain with the `wasm32-unknown-unknown` target installed.

-To install NVM, follow the instructions here: https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script
+To install trunk, follow the instructions here: https://trunkrs.dev/guide/getting-started/installation.html To install NVM, follow the instructions here: https://github.com/nvm-sh/nvm?tab=readme-ov-file#install--update-script

 To install rust and the wasm32 target, first install the rust compiler following the instructions at https://www.rustup.rs.